Weighted Projective Lines and Rational Surface Singularities: Categorical Equivalences

 \subsection{Algebraic Approach to Special CM Modules}

-In this subsection we give an algebraic treatment of the special CM $S^{\ox}$-modules, and show how to determine the rank one special CM modules without assuming any of the geometry.
+In this subsection we give an algebraic treatment of the special CM $S^{\ox}$-modules, and show how to determine the rank one special CM modules without using geometric arguments.
 Hence this subsection is independent of \S\ref{stack}, and the techniques developed will be used later to obtain geometric corollaries.
 Note however that the geometry is required to deduce that there are no higher rank indecomposable special CM modules; this algebraic approach seems only to be able to deal with the rank one specials.